shabeer-sf/portfolio/README.md

    pnpm dev
    ```

-6. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+7. Open [http://localhost:3000](http://localhost:3000) in your browser to see the public portfolio.

+8. Access the admin panel at [http://localhost:3000/admin](http://localhost:3000/admin) using the admin credentials.

 ## Database Schema